A number of council meetings are live-streamed.

 |

 Welsh Language Policy Review To submit the report of the Director of Function (Council Business)/Monitoring Officer, as presented to the Executive on 18 February 2025.
-Additional documents: Decision: It was unanimously RESOLVED to approve the revised Welsh Language Policy. |
+Additional documents: Minutes: The report of the Director of Function (Council Business)/Monitoring Officer as presented to the Executive on 18 February, 2025 was presented for the Council’s approval.

 |